hyperledger/iroha/wasm/README.md

 $ wasm-opt -Os -o output.wasm input.wasm
 ```

-While these settings will certainly result in a whooping size reduction of a binary,
-users are encouraged to profile their releases for size and modify parameters accordingly.
+Following these steps is the bare minimum that can be done to all WASM smartcontracts.
+Users are encouraged to further reduce the sizes of their binaries by profiling using
+[twiggy](https://rustwasm.github.io/twiggy/) and avoid usage of large libraries.